1. BEC The Brighton Energy Co-operative website.

 worse services than we should.
 That may increase the time we spend unnecessarily on them.

 Resequencing of distractions only improves these estimates by 5%.

-Adams's second rule: In a successful day you could complete 50% of your ambitions.
+Adams's second rule of delay: In a successful day you could complete 50% of your ambitions.
 You attempt 20% of them unsuccessfully.